ty193/Recipe-Helper/README.md

 ## Features
 On this website you can search for ingredients one at a time and then select the ingredient you are looking for from a list of options.
 The ingredients you select are added to list of ingredient that are used to search for recipes.
 I did it this way to make sure a user can select the correct ingredient.
-For example, if a user searched for "tomatoes", that could be regular tomatoes or grape tomatoes and a user could use the wrong one by mistake.
+For example, if a user searched for "tomatoes", that could be regular tomatoes or grape tomatoes and a user could add the wrong one by mistake.
 This way eliminates that proplem.

 ## Technology stack
 - React